Jaguar E-type buyer's guide: Advice on buying, maintenance and more

-Story By Michael Marter • Photos Courtesy Jaguar
+Story By Michael Marter

-There’s no modern parallel for the fervor created when Jaguar introduced the E-Type at the 1961 Geneva Motor Show.
-A sophisticated, achingly beautiful two-seater with Ferrari-like performance at an affordable price, the E-Type soon became an A-list fashion accessory the world over.
+There’s no modern parallel for the fervor created when Jaguar introduced the E-type at the 1961 Geneva Motor Show.
+A sophisticated, achingly beautiful two-seater with Ferrari-like performance at an affordable price, the E-type soon became an A-list fashion accessory the world over.
 Journalist Henry N. Manny III declared it “the greatest crumpet catcher known to man,” and he wasn’t talking about griddle cakes.

-An E-Type is orders of magnitude more complex than “lesser” British contemporaries, and commensurately more difficult and expensive to repair and maintain.
+An E-type is orders of magnitude more complex than “lesser” British contemporaries, and commensurately more difficult and expensive to repair and maintain.
 Buying the right car and avoiding the wrong one can save tens of thousands in unpleasant surprises.
-Hundreds of E-Types have passed through our XKS Motorsport service and restoration facility; some were gems, but many had suffered at the hands of incompetent restorers or simply the ravages of time.
+Hundreds of E-types have passed through our XKS Motorsport service and restoration facility; some were gems, but many had suffered at the hands of incompetent restorers or simply the ravages of time.

-Virtually no E-Type has avoided accident damage or at least some rust, no matter what the seller might insist.
+Virtually no E-type has avoided accident damage or at least some rust, no matter what the seller might insist.
 (Funny how a 40-year-old who’s owned a 50-year-old car for two years can know its complete history!)
 Purchase prices now fully justify a pre-purchase inspection by an expert.

-Body condition is, by far, the most important consideration when buying an E-Type, as it’s the most difficult and expensive aspect to properly repair.
+Body condition is, by far, the most important consideration when buying an E-type, as it’s the most difficult and expensive aspect to properly repair.
 Inspect a potential purchase as you would any 43 to 55 year old car, looking for poor panel fit, filler, overspray or rust bubbles as tip-offs on deeper problems.

 With the car on a hoist, thoroughly inspect the complete underside, paying particular attention to the rear trailing arm mounts.
 If they are rusted through (many are), new floors are in your future.
 While bolt-on items, the front subframes are susceptible to rust and accident damage.
 Wrinkles around the control arm pickup points indicate a past front end shunt.
 If possible, remove the spare wheel and poke around the boot floor; water can collect here with predictable results.